| The Use of "Father" and "Rabbi"Religious Titles and Jesus' Teaching

 Jesus was not trying to replace one law with another, but to get people

 to respond to God in a way that goes beyond mere obedience to law.
+However, a greater problem here is that we human beings too often tend

 to apply a legalistic view of God and Scripture to other people in a way